 The 5-hour mini-series delves into and interrogates the idea, ingrained in our system, that black people are inherently criminal.

-“It doesn’t matter that Cameron Bailey is the maestro to one of the biggest film festivals in the world.
+“It doesn’t matter that Cameron Bailey is the maestro of one of the biggest film festivals in the world.
 He’s a black man, and he will be suspected for whatever’s gone wrong within a two-mile radius,” as she illustrated.

 These are precisely the much-needed conversations currently being had in this period of reckoning around anti-black racism, and the Black Lives Matter movement.